What I've Learned From Doing Free Work for Family & Friends

 Does your neck hurt yet from all the agreeable nodding you've been doing?

 I've been in these situations many times, so have you, and so will you be again.
 But, each time you get a little better at dealing with it.

 Here are a couple things I've learned I can do when I feel myself getting entangled in the favour trap:

 Stop it Right From the Start by Saying "No"

 You are allowed to say no, and you can do it in ways that leave your relationship intact:

 Tell them that you're totally swamped and simply can't take on any extra work right now.
 Whether it's true or not, it's an entirely reasonable explanation.
-Just remember not to talk about how bored you are the following week.
+Just remember not to talk about how slow business is the following week.